Coronavirus Testing Backlogs Continue As Laboratories Struggle To Keep Up With Demand

 But by the time all the labs at hospitals, state health departments and private companies finally got geared up, the virus was already spreading widely.
 The White House also soon started promising far more testing than was really possible, causing demand to surge.

 As a result, all the labs have been scrambling to catch up.
-Many are short on staff and constantly running short of supplies, including swabs to collect samples and chemicals to keep samples fresh and extract and analyze genetic material to look for the virus.
+Many are short on staff and are constantly running short of supplies, including swabs to collect samples and chemicals to keep samples fresh and to extract and analyze genetic material to look for the virus.

 "I've been trying to stay optimistic through this whole response," Wroblewski says.
 "And hoping that there's light at the end of the tunnel.
 But I think really we just keep taking it one day at a time and solving the problems we have that day.
 And doing as many testing as possible that day — and then we do it all over again."

 And there's another new twist in the pressure on labs — labs must comply with a requirement that all results be reported to the federal government, which is key to tracking the pandemic.
-Dr. Deborah Birx from the White House Coronavirus task force complained on Thursday that the government was only receiving about 50% of the results.
+Dr. Deborah Birx from the White House coronavirus task force complained on Thursday that the government was only receiving about 50% of the results.

-New, faster tests that can produce results in minutes instead of day are becoming available and should help.
+New, faster tests that can produce results in minutess instead of day are becoming available and should help.
 But it remains unclear how quickly and widely they will distributed.

 "They're kind of trickling in," says Dr. Gary Procop of the Cleveland Clinic.
 "Our rapid test just went live today.
 And my email box is filling up with different doctors and different situations who want to use that test.
 So we're limiting who can have access to the rapid test, because we will run out."

-The Cleveland Clinic is restricting the new fast tests to critically ill patients and in some cases, to women giving birth so doctors know if they need to be separated from their newborn babies, Procop says.
+The Cleveland Clinic is restricting the new, fast tests to critically ill patients and, in some cases, to women giving birth so doctors know if they need to be separated from their newborn babies, Procop says.

-Health care providers need of education about how to prioritize testing, according to the American Clinical Laboratories Association.
+Health care providers need education about how to prioritize testing, according to the American Clinical Laboratories Association.
 The group sent a letter to the CDC on Thursday appealing to the agency to issue stronger guidance to doctors about prioritizing testing to those who need it most, such as critically ill patients and health care workers.
 The group also wants more doctors to clearly label high-priority samples so labs know which tests need to be processed first.

 "Without immediate and aggressive education to physicians, hospitals and other providers, as a nation we will be unable to prioritize those most in need," Julie Khani, the group's president, wrote in a letter to CDC Director Robert Redfield.